singularityware/singularityware.github.io/pages/info/about.md

 Singularity is released under a BSD license with 2 modifications.
 One of the modifications being that you may not use the names of any project members or contributors (namely UC or the US Department of Energy) to endorse or promote products or services derived from or using this software.
 And the other is that if you share modified code publicly (or with Berkeley National Laboratory), you will grant similar license terms on your "Enhancements" (see <a href="{{ site.repo }}/blob/master/LICENSE" target="_blank">LICENSE</a> file for more details).

 ## Features

-Singularity does this by enabling several key facets:

 ### Encapsulation of the environment